cicada5126/daclip-IRS/readme.md

 This project has only 16 dependencies compared to the original project's 60 dependencies

+Gradio uses the version from the project with a few Chinese and css changes, but it needs dependency support so download another one in the environment.

 ### Install

 If anaconda3 is used I advise you first create a virtual environment with: